YarinAtias/PvP-Chess-GUI/README.md

+This project is about playing chess with other friend wether on the console or on a GUI version.

 If you want to play there are 2 options.

 The first option is to play on the console where the pieces are represented by their first letter and in order to move a